Winter In The Desert Photo Workshop

-- Day 5 (Sat Feb 8): This is our final day of shooting where you can apply all the techniques and skills learned throughout the workshop.
-We'll spend time editing and critiquing some of your photos, concluding with a group dinner at one of the most celebrated restaurants in Kanab.
+- Day 5 (Feb 19): This is our final day of shooting where you can apply all the techniques and skills learned throughout the workshop.
+In addition, we may get to photograph the hot air balloon launch in Kanab!
+We'll spend time editing and critiquing some of your photos, concluding with a group dinner.

 All participants on this trip should be in reasonably good physical condition.
 We aren't planning any long hikes on this trip, but the presence of snow can make short hikes seem much harder.
 You should be comfortable walking around 2-4 miles per day.
 For winter hiking, you will want to get a pair of micro-spikes so you don't slip on the ice.
 Click Here for a recommended pair from Amazon.

 We timed this workshop for a good chance of winter snow in the Southwest.
 However, we can't control the weather and it's always possible we won't have snow at some or all of these locations.
 The weather can vary quite a bit in early Feb and you'll want to prepare for the worst.
 We could have sunny weather and highs in the 40's but it will most likely be much colder.
 It's not uncommon to see sub-zero morning temps in Bryce Canyon.
 Please see the gear list further down for specific recommendations.
 No matter what the weather does, we’ll get awesome photos.
 If it’s exceptionally wet, some of the dirt roads may be impassable and we'll modify the itinerary accordingly.
 Transportation will be provided in 4WD trucks so we can handle most winter conditions.

 - All ground transportation and photography guiding during the trip.